usc-isi-i2/kgtk/docs/transform/md.md

 Additional options are shown in expert help. kgtk --expert md --help

-positional arguments:
-  INPUT_FILE            The KGTK file to convert to a GitHub markdown table.
-(May be omitted
-                        or '-' for stdin.)
-(Deprecated, use -i INPUT_FILE)

 optional arguments:
   -h, --help            show this help message and exit